 Aiden Hotel

-The hotels offers a range of creature comforts including an excellent bed, pillow menu and luxurious bathrooms.
-Add extras like a Dyson hairdryer and a Nespresso machine and Moda water taps for refilling sparkling and still water on each floor.
+The hotel offers creature comforts that include a pillow menu and luxurious bathrooms.
+Extras include a Dyson hairdryer, Nespresso machine, and Moda water taps for refilling sparkling and still water on each floor.

-The Aiden offers a very comfortable space to return to after a day of sightseeing.
+The Aiden offers a comfortable space to retreat to after sightseeing.
 The hotel is great for couples and singles.
 Digital nomads or business travellers will enjoy the ground floor work space and great wi-fi.

 Check out reviews and photos of the Darling at the Star